Connected Products for Installers and Field Service

 The Distributor Channel Dimension

-A serialised connected product creates an authoritative record of where a specific unit ended up, regardless of the channel it travelled through.
-When the manufacturer's service team needs to reach the owner of a specific unit — for a safety communication, a firmware update, or a proactive service notice — the product scan history tells them where that unit is and who has been interacting with it.
+Why does the distributor channel create a specific tracking problem — and how does serialised product identity solve it?
+Most commercial HVAC, kitchen equipment, and industrial controls reach installers through distributors.
+The distributor's knowledge of which exact unit shipped to which site is frequently imperfect: returns, restocking, and second-sale make product provenance murky at unit level.
+A serialised connected product creates an authoritative record of where a specific unit ended up, regardless of the distribution path it travelled.
+When the manufacturer's service team needs to reach the operator of a specific unit — for a safety communication, a firmware update, or a proactive service notice — the product scan history reveals where that unit is and who has been interacting with it, independent of the distributor's records.
+For recall management in categories where a safety-related notice must reach the actual installation site rather than a warehouse address, this unit-level location intelligence is not a convenience — it is a compliance and liability requirement.

 The Standard Is Being Set Now